gdalle/MultiAgentPathFinding.jl/README.md

 pkg> add https://github.com/gdalle/MultiAgentPathFinding.jl
 ```

+For now the documentation is a bit lacking, but take a look at the files in [`test`](https://github.com/gdalle/MultiAgentPathFinding.jl/tree/main/test) for usage examples.

 ## Background

 `MultiAgentPathFinding.jl` contains some heuristic algorithms (cooperative A* and local search) described in the PhD thesis